 - Clean and declutter

-- Make a plan for the kids and pets
+- Have a plan for kids and pets

 - Hire a professional stager

-- Make a move-out plan, communicate possession with the buyer
+- Create a move-out plan and communicate possession with the buyer

 - Close the contract through escrow

-- Deliver title and other documents to buyer/local government
+- Deliver the title and other documents to the buyer/your local government

-- Received loan commitment letter from the buyer
+- Receive the loan commitment letter from the buyer

 - Pay closing fees

 Now that you know what to expect on this home-selling journey, let’s explore each step you’ll take along the way.